isflex/home-page-slides/src/marp/about.md

   </div>
   </div>

-* a templating *one stop solution* for everything https://nx.dev/concepts/integrated-vs-package-based
+* a *one stop templating solution* for everything https://nx.dev/concepts/integrated-vs-package-based

-* a project that is *baked in* and 100% commited to a chosen tech stack ...because *ejecting* from a CRA or *jail breaking* from an OS will become an enormous headache later on down the track !!
+* a project that is *baked in* and 100% commited to a chosen tech stack... because *ejecting* from a CRA or *jail breaking* from an OS or framework will become an enormous headache later on down the track !!

 <!-- _color: "#32325d" -->